Education is a gift that no one can take away

-The establishment of this unique school is a result of the support of the Darkinjung Local Aboriginal Land Council, the local community and parents, and of the Barker Council, staff, students, parents and alumni.
+The establishment of these unique schools is a result of the support of the Darkinjung Local Aboriginal Land Council, the Kiray Putjung Aboriginal Corporation (KPAC), the local communities and parents, and of the Barker Council, staff, students, parents and alumni.
 There is high commitment by all.

-A priority for this school is the development of strong foundational skills in literacy and numeracy for Indigenous students from Kindergarten to Year 6.
+A priority for both schools is the development of strong foundational skills in literacy and numeracy for Indigenous students from Kindergarten to Year 6.
 Our intent is to instil a confidence to learn and a desire to learn.

 There are no upcoming events